Our Hands On Each Other

 Yes and no. My lifestyle didn’t seem very radical to them.
 And to some extent they were right.
 It is a radical move to decide that society is unfixable, that you have to throw everything out and start all over again from scratch.
 They wanted to get away from capitalism, from misogyny and racism, and to create a whole new society.
 I have my doubts about whether that’s possible because even when we try to isolate ourselves we still to some extent exist in society and carry many of its values with us.
 Also, some of the women who live on the land have to work jobs off the land and so they find it difficult to totally free themselves from capitalism, although I think they would say this about themselves too.
 One of the women who I was most influenced by thought that we were “reformers” because the group of people that I was traveling with are activists and teachers who do work in their communities.
 To the women on the land, that meant that we thought society could be reformed through mainstream forms of political engagement, which they weren’t convinced was possible.
 They have a very utopian vision of how the world could be and I do find that these opinions are an indispensable part of the queer community that we should continue to nurture.
 It inspires me to try to think more about what I really want the world to look like for everyone.
 How could we envision something bigger?
 Figure out how we really can make that happen?
 A lot of the queer agenda has been pretty small for a long time.
 I would like to see people have some more powerful, more risky propositions on how to change our social environment.

 How about today’s safe space?
 A lot of people who live in the original lands are in their sixties or seventies because they founded them nearly 40 years ago.
 Nevertheless there are new lands that are forming, but the ones I’m familiar with generally identify more as queer lands than as womyn’s lands nowadays.
 They are trans or trans-friendly and gender-fluid.
 My partner is also trans so we are very interested in questions about self-identification as female and who can be accepted within a “women’s” space.
 The new lands that I know about are being founded by people of who are very engaged in queer and trans politics and so they strive to create safe space for all kinds of people who identify in many different ways.
 But I would say that they are very much in the tradition of the womyn’s lands, even if they take on a different shape.
 There are of course also tons of collective spaces in cities too that are happening now.
+The best thriving communities are ones that have luxury apartments in roxborough just because of the safety that they bring to the table.

 ‘My lifestyle didn’t seem very radical to them.
 And to some extent they were right.
 It is a radical move to decide that society is unfixable, that you have to throw everything out and start all over again from scratch.
 They wanted to get away from capitalism, from misogyny and racism, and to create a whole new society.’